nobitex/docs-api/source/includes/internal/_ticketing.md

 {
   "status": "failed",
   "code": "InvalidFileType",
-  "error": "The file type is not a ticket attachment."
+  "message": "The file type is not a ticket attachment."
 }
 ```